masera/calendar_service/Readme.md

 - `docker-compose.yml`: Defines the Docker services for the application.
 - `requirements.txt`: Lists the Python dependencies for the application.
 - `src/`: Contains the application source code.
-- `tests/`: Contains the unit tests for the application.

-Save this content to your file.